KristofferStrube/StaticBlog.NET/README.md

 Later this data might be used to order some lists or show specific posts as "What to read next" in the bottom of each page.

 ## Future priorities
-To use the generator in something like an CI/CD pipeline it would be cool to have it as either an GitHub Actions package that can be added there or the more versatile approach, a `dotnet tool`.
+For using the generator in something like an CI/CD pipeline it would be cool to have it as either an GitHub Actions package that can be added there or the more versatile approach, a `dotnet tool`.

 ## Related articles
 - [Welcome to the blog - Kristoffer Strube’s Blog](https://kristoffer-strube.dk/post/welcome-to-the-blog.html)